ManimCommunity/manim/docs/source/contributing/testing.rst

 Please make sure to add the control data to git as soon as it is produced with ``git add <your-control-data.npz>``.
-However, do not include changes to the template script (template\_generate\_graphical\_units\_data.py) in your pull request so that others may continue to use the unmodified file to generate their own tests.
+However, do not include changes to the template script (template\_generate\_graphical\_units\_data.py) in your pull request so that others may continue to use the unmodified file to generate their tests.

 Videos tests